galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 # Introduction

 Phylogenetics is essential for comparing biological species and understanding biodiversity for conservation.
 This tutorial discusses the basic principles and methods of phylogenetic inference and what you can learn from phylogenetic estimation.
-You will learn to make informed decisions about which methods to use in your research.
+It is intended to help you make informed decisions about which methods to use in your research.

-Using real-life data and standard tools that are (mostly) available in Galaxy, the tutorial demonstrates the principles behind various methods used to estimate phylogenetic trees from aligned sequence data or distance data.
+Using real-life data and standard tools that are (mostly) available in Galaxy, the tutorial demonstrates the principles behind a variety of methods used to estimate phylogenetic trees from aligned sequence data or distance data.

-This lesson is not just a "how to" tutorial but also aims to give you a better understanding of the principles of phylogenetics and how the methods work.
+This is not just a "how to" tutorial, but is instead aimed at giving you a better understanding of the principles of phylogenetics and how the methods work.

-The exercises are beginner-level, but you should know how molecular sequence data is produced and what it looks like.
-You may have even built phylogenetic trees before, but you want to learn more about the principles behind the tools.
+The exercises are beginner level, but you should know how molecular sequence data is produced and what it looks like.
+Maybe you've even built phylogenetic trees before but want to know more about the principles behind the tools.

-This tutorial does not cover workflows for processing read data or Bayesian phylogenetic methods.
+This tutorial does not cover workflows for taking read data to phylogeny or Bayesian methods.
 We've included recommended reading and tutorials on these topics in the resources section.

 This tutorial is adapted from a 2019 workshop run by the Australian BioCommons and Prof. Michael Charleston (University of Tasmania).